 Protect the bees, and ourselves

-In 2022, Dalan embarked on an exciting adventure by sponsoring a placebo-controlled study to evaluate the safety and efficacy of their bee AFB disease vaccine.
+In 2022, Dalan embarked on an exciting adventure, sponsoring a placebo-controlled study to evaluate the safety and efficacy of their vaccine against bee AFB disease.
 The results?
 Surprising.
-Not only did the drug save the lives of the worker and queen bees, but it also imparted valuable immunity to the next generation.
+Not only did the drug save the lives of the worker bees and the queen, but it also conferred valuable immunity on the next generation.

-The United States Department of Agriculture has recognized the importance of this treatment and has granted a two-year conditional license for Dalan's bee vaccine.
+The U.S. Department of Agriculture recognized the importance of this treatment and granted a two-year conditional license for the Dalan bee vaccine.
 However, there is a possibility that the treatment will be extended for wider use beyond this period, if all goes as planned.

 A vaccine for the future

-This situation is a prime example of a global pollinator crisis that threatens not only natural ecosystems, but also a third of the global food supply and the nutrition of our own species.
+This situation is an emblematic example of a global pollinator crisis that puts at risk not only natural ecosystems, but also a third of the global food supply and the nutrition of our own species.

-A study conducted by the prestigious Harvard University, and published last month in Environmental Health Perspectives (I link it here) revealed a sad reality: the pollination crisis is inexorably reducing the production of fruit, vegetables and nuts, currently by 5%.
-Many people, especially in low-income nations, will find themselves without access to healthy food: with more than 400.000 more deaths.
+A study conducted by the prestigious Harvard University, and published last month in Environmental Health Perspectives (I link it here) revealed a sad reality: the pollination crisis is inexorably decreasing the production of fruit, vegetables and nuts, currently by 5%.
+Many people, especially in low-income nations, will find themselves without access to healthy foods: resulting in over 400.000 additional deaths.

 In summary, a vaccine that protects bees also protects us.